 This chicken vindaloo is my take on the amazingly flavoursome classic dish.
-It’s so tasty it’s actually become one of my most favourite curries.
+It’s so tasty especially when served with home-made naan breads.
 Make it and you’ll see what I mean!

 A reasonably hot and spicy Chicken Vindaloo, that was what was requested around last Christmas time by my father in law.